PCAR selects Helpline Software after a multi-year RFP toimprove statewide caller experience

 8. Reporting may be undercounting the work the organization is already doing

-"If it takes you more than a few minutes to determine the number of hotline calls that came in, that's a red flag."
+"If it takes you more than a few minutes to determine the number of hotline calls that came in in a given time, that's a red flag."

 1. Routing calls according to the real schedule